kamping-site/kamping/docs/parameter_handling.md

 all passed data/memory and user request regarding potential output strategies.

 ## Named Parameters and DataBuffers
-To fully benefit from KaMPIng's parameter flexibility, we briefly present the most important concepts of the DataBuffer class.
+To fully benefit from KaMPIng's parameter flexibility, we briefly present the most important concepts of the `DataBuffer` class.
-A DataBuffer wraps either a single value or an whole underlying C++ container.
+A `DataBuffer` wraps either a single value or a whole underlying C++ container.
 In the latter case, KaMPIng requires the container to
 - have contiguous memory,
 - expose its `value_type`
 - have a member function `data()` returning a pointer to the start of its memory